 If all else fails, you can manually measure the car.
-This step takes some time and relies on whether you perform the measurements correctly.
+This step takes some time and relies on you to perform the measurements correctly.

-With your tape measure, you will start out at the driver’s side door.
-With the help of a friend, you can run a tape measure underneath the vehicle to the other side.
+With your tape measure, start out at the driver’s side door.
+With the help of a friend, run a tape measure underneath the vehicle to the other side.
 Position the tape measure on the passenger side to see how wide the vehicle is.

-Don’t forget that the width of the mirrors is included with this measurement.
+Don’t forget that the width of the mirrors is not included in this measurement.
 However, it’s good to know how far out the mirrors go as well, especially if you need to park in tight spaces.

 4. Use Car Valuation Site